 The Group plans to reduce its IT carbon footprint by 50% by 2025.
 To this end, it has launched numerous initiatives that are monitored and measured: transformation of its data centers, recycling and reuse of IT equipment, better data management, equipping and training IT experts in eco-design and e-accessibility, and raising awareness of these practices for future generations…

 In addition, the Group IT Function is committed to creating a diverse and inclusive environment, with two main priorities for 2025: to reach at least 30% of women and 30% of international profiles in senior positions and more than 30% of employees with disabilities in the IT workforce in France.

 The philosophy of Open Source (free access to the source code of programs and applications) is based on a collective and collaborative intelligence approach, a powerful driver of innovation.

 In response to strong demand from developers, Societe Generale has put in place an Open Source first strategy based on three key areas: making use of Open-Source technologies (USE), contributing to communities (CONTRIBUTE) and attracting IT talent (ATTRACT).

 Open Source is inseparable from Open Banking and accelerates the Group's digital transformation while ensuring the same level of security as ‘proprietary’ technologies.

 Agile@Scale: a shared and agile method

-"@Scale" means Group-wide: 50% of our IT teams are currently working in agile mode with the Group’s businesses.
+"@Scale" means Group-wide: 70% of IT teams are currently working in Agile mode with the Group’s businesses.